Winter 2015 Internships at CAIA

-- States that you are available full time from Monday June 23th to Friday August 1st 2014.
+- States that you are available full time for the duration of the internship.

-Documents all your academic results (each subject and associated numeric grade) for the most recent 150 credit points (three semesters, which will not include 1st Semester 2014 - see criteria above).
+Documents all your academic results (each subject and associated numeric grade) for the most recent 150 credit points (three semesters, which will not include 1st of this year - see criteria above).

-- Documents all your academic results (each subject and associated numeric grade) for the most recent 150 credit points (three semesters, which will not include Semester 1 2014 - see criteria above).
+- Documents all your academic results (each subject and associated numeric grade) for the most recent 150 credit points (three semesters, which will not include Semester 1 of this year - see criteria above).

 Note:ASCII text (with .txt extension).
 Applications submitted in MS Word, OpenOffice, or any other format (including snail mail) will simply be ignored.

 - Second: By 12pm (midday) Monday May 25th,: